SpongeBob SquarePants 4-D: Plot

 The film begins with Painty the Pirate about to sing the television series theme as usual, but he instead pops out of the painting and throws the riders into Bikini Bottom.
 The audience ends up in The Krusty Krab, where SpongeBob SquarePants welcomes them and shows them how to make a Krabby Patty (ordered by Sandals) by pointing at the ingredients with his spatula.
 When preparing the Krabby Patty, SpongeBob accidentally loses a pickle.
 The pickle then bounces out of the restaurant into Patrick Star's hand, as he rides on a pogo stick.
 Patrick then steals the pickle, and SpongeBob, not knowing why, tells the riders to find Patrick on his bubble bike, destroying half of Bikini Bottom.
 While going through Jellyfish Fields, SpongeBob plummets down the vertical road into Rock Bottom, where a fish pops the bubble bike by biting it.
 The force of the pop hurdles SpongeBob into the air, landing in the Chum Bucket where Plankton is holding the real Patrick hostage, revealing that the pickle thief was a robotic version of Patrick.
 The robot then pursues SpongeBob, only to be unplugged by Patrick (looking for an electrical outlet for his toaster).
 Plankton is crushed by his robot, and SpongeBob recovers the pickle.
 Sandals enters the Chum Bucket to eat his patty; however, he tells SpongeBob that he ordered his Krabby Patty without pickles (which SpongeBob disregards) and then abruptly explodes, leaving only his head and feet.
-He then explains to him that he is allergic to pickles and walks away as SpongeBob quips, "Well, that was pickle-culiar!"
+He then explains to him that he is allergic to pickles and leaves the building.
+SpongeBob makes a pickle joke and laughs, ending the ride.